Corinella Township & TouristInformation

 Corinella Beach and Seaside Walking Trails

 Above: Steps to the sandy swimming beach at O'Connor Road

-Corinella enjoys a safe sandy swimming beach!
-O'Connor Rd To Noresmens Rd
+Corinella enjoys a sandy swimming beach! enter from O'Connor Rd To Noresmens Rd

 This walking track will bring you back to the O'Connor road car park or you can continue along the walking track, walking atop the cliffs around to the Settlement Point observation platform and then continue on to the jetty / rotunda picnic area.